 When I entered kindergarten, a very long time ago, my school called it Primer, not kindergarten.
 We had two classrooms within which we moved and learned.
 We must have stayed until at least 2 pm because I remember eating lunch and having a nap on one of those trifold plastic mats that were red on one side and blue on the other.
 I also remember lying next to my friend Liza when she took out her barrette and stuck it in an outlet.
 Who knew those plastic mats could also be as efficient as sleds, sliding across the room at lightning speed to get away from the sparks that came out of the outlet?
 The black burn marks around the outlet were still there when I graduated 13 years later.

-In our kindergarten rooms, tables remained in each classroom but we each had our own chair which needed to be transported from one room to the other for use.
+In our kindergarten rooms, tables remained in each classroom, but we each had our own chair, which needed to be transported from one room to the other for use.
 This meant our first week of school was consumed with how to carry the chair safely and efficiently.
-We were to stand next to it, place one hand on the back of the chair and one under the seat, then lift and move to our next destination whether it was the manipulatives table, art table, or language arts station.
+We were to stand next to it, place one hand on the back of the chair and one under the seat, then lift and move to our next destination, whether it was the manipulatives table, art table, or language arts station.

 We were working.
 It was a chore requiring our physical exertion multiple times each day.

-Today children still perform chores in the classroom, though I suspect chair-carrying would be frowned upon.
-Regardless, chores serve several purposes not the least of which, is their contribution to the improvement of the classroom as a whole when they include cleaning up toys, wiping down tables, or taking out the trash.
+Today, children still perform chores in the classroom, though I suspect chair-carrying would be frowned upon.
+Regardless, chores serve several purposes, not the least of which is their contribution to the improvement of the classroom as a whole when they include cleaning up toys, wiping down tables, or taking out the trash.

 Chores help children build a sense of community as they work together towards a beneficial end.
-This helps them experience the results of goal setting and can also give them a sense of pride and contribution to their community space.
+This helps themexperience the results of goal setting, and can also give them a sense of pride and contribution to their community space.
 Chores also build a sense of responsibility and self-sufficiency, two things children crave, yet have been squeezed out by well-meaning helicopter or gentle parenting styles.
 Additionally, chores have been shown to give children an enhanced sense of empathy as adults and can be predictive of their success in their mid-20s.
+(Dishongh, 2015) In other words, chores build social-emotional capacity in children.

 But there is more!
 Chores also help children read and write.